MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/sla-modern-flow-not-valid.md

 ---
-title: SLA modern flow [Flow Guid] is not valid for execute workflow.
+title: SLA modern flow is not valid for ExecuteWorkflow error
-description: Provides a resolution for the issue where SLA modern flow is not valid for execute workflow. ms.reviewer: sdas ms.author: ravimanne ms.date: 06/01/2023
+description: Provides a resolution for the Modern flow is not valid for ExecuteWorkflow error. ms.reviewer: sdas ms.author: ravimanne ms.date: 06/01/2023
 ---
-# SLA modern flow [Flow Guid] is not valid for execute workflow
+# "Modern flow is not valid for ExecuteWorkflow" error

-This article provides a resolution for the issue where SLA modern flow is not valid for execute workflow.
+This article provides a resolution for the issue where you receive the "Modern flow is not valid for ExecuteWorkflow" error when running a service-level agreement (SLA) modern flow.

 ## Symptoms

-SLA modern flow fails with error : Modern Flow [Flow Guid] is not valid for ExecuteWorkflow.
+An SLA modern flow fails with the following error:

+> Modern Flow [Flow Guid] is not valid for ExecuteWorkflow.

 ## Cause

-This is because of the callback registrations are missing for the flow.
+This issue occurs because the callback registrations are missing from the flow.

 ## Resolution

-Please turn off and turn on the SLA modern flow.
+To solve this issue, turn off and then turn on the SLA modern flow.

-If this does not works please raise an ICM against flow team to assist further.
+If this resolution doesn't work, raise an ICM to the flow team for assistance.